omundy/learn-javascript/topics/functions/functions.md

 There are a few things going on in here:

-1. The conditional that formerly outputted a string is now inside a *reusable* function.
+1. The conditional that formerly output a string is now inside a *reusable* function.
 1. The variable that we evaluate in the function is **scoped** only to that function.
-We use an underscore before it to remember that.
-See functional programming for more.